To Become One 2002 Review

 Review by Luisito Joaquín González

-During those times of the late nineties and early noughties, video stores were once again packed to the absolute brim with slasher movies and I remember very fondly hunting through the shelves for the newest releases.
+Throughout those times of the late nineties and early noughties, video stores were once again packed to the absolute brim with slasher movies and I remember very fondly hunting through the shelves for the newest releases.
 There was a (now defunct) label in the UK called Film 2000 that played a huge part in the circulation of the next phase.
 With a track record that included, Dead Above Ground, Camp Blood, Carnage Road, Granny and Paranoid (gulp), it’s tough to decide if they should be considered a friend of the genre or a foe.
 Another example from their catalogue was To Become One; and even if it has a title that sounds like an Adam Sandler, Vince Vaughn and Jennifer Aniston rom-com tribute video, it’s actually a stalk and slasher.

 We’re back in the world of Aussie horror here, which means we are either going to get an hour and a half with Katie Upton or an hour and a half with Katie Price.
-I think that’s what I like most about the entries from down-under.
-You never can be sure what you’re going to get.
+I think that’s what I like most about the entries from down-under, you never can be sure what you’re going to get.

 Melinda is an uncannily unlucky teen.
 One year ago, her mother was brutally murdered by a gas-masked killer brandishing a sword right in front of her eyes.
 Now it seems that he has returned and is happily slicing his way through all of her friends, methodically clearing a path so that he can catch her on her lonesome.
 More and more bodies begin hitting the deck and Melinda will have to think quickly if she wants to stay alive.

 Ok ok, let me take a deep breath here.
 Right.
-So, things started intriguingly enough with a murder in the first five minutes, which included some cheap but mindlessly diverting gore.
+So… things started intriguingly enough with a murder in the first five minutes, which included some cheap but mindlessly diverting gore.
 Then, the bogeyman is back on screen, weapon in hand, within the next three.
-It’s like the director just skipped the usually mind-numbing poorly-acted character development stuff to jump straight into the action.
+It’s like the director just skipped the generally poorly-acted character development stuff to jump straight into the action.
 I did think though that just like Borussia Dortmund in the 2013 Champions League final, throwing your all into the opening was a bit of a risk.
 I mean, who can keep up that momentum for eighty-minutes?
 I was of course right, but even my cocky know-it-all-ness did not quite prepare me for what happened next.

 You see, when the nut job’s unmasked only half an hour into the runtime, things take a turn for the… how can I call it? … Deranged!
-What begins as a typical slasher by the numbers with a homage to Halloween and Friday the 13th (there’s even a hammy old guy that tells the heroine that her friends are doomed) degenerates into… there’s nothing that I’ve ever seen before that could give you a comparable description.
+What begins as a typical slasher by the numbers with a homage to Halloween and Friday the 13th (there’s even a hammy old guy that tells the heroine that her friends are doomed) degenerates into… well, there’s nothing that I’ve ever seen before that could give you a comparable description.
 The final girl is dragged to a ‘hospital’ that is supposed to seem more like a cross between a torture chamber and a Nazi concentration camp (but really just looks like an ordinary basement).
 There we learn a ‘shocking’ secret that I won’t reveal and following that, we are left in the hands of some clunky dialogue and dramatics that have the credibility of an email from a dying African politician who wants to leave $200,000,000 in your account.
 Only if you’ll kindly supply your bank details and also your credit card number…

 Ok so this project cost a measly $2,000 to make.
 That doesn’t make things any easier for me watching it though.
 Keep your $2k and spend it on something more worthwhile (film studies courses are fairly reasonable nowadays).
 The second half of the movie touches on grades of ineptness that have not yet been defined.
 It’s like the Z-movie version of the USS Enterprise; boldly going to sewerage plant levels of cinematic smelliness that no one has ever been to before.
 If I were to be generous, then I guess that I can credit the authenticity of the story.
 Having a good idea however does not mean that you have the ability to direct a slasher movie and the net result is absolutely awful.